A just transition

 Shell supports the Paris Agreement on climate change, which recognises the importance of a just transition.
 A just transition means a fairer distribution of the costs and benefits of the world’s transition to a net-zero emissions energy system.

-In 2021, around 1,700 Shell employees completed about 2,300 courses related to new skills needed for the energy transition.
-These included courses on hydrogen production, carbon capture and storage, and greenhouse gas and energy management.
+We continue to help our own staff learn new skills needed for the energy transition.
+In 2022, around 4,000 Shell employees – up from 1,700 in 2021 – completed courses on a range of subjects, including hydrogen production, carbon capture and storage, and greenhouse gas and energy management.